 Learning about Pinterest is always a revelation as they continue to modify their policies and Pin Etiquette.
 I used to love Pinterest and then with Instagram my interest faded.
 It is difficult to manage so many different platforms.

 After some hours of experimentation, I can share several tips to help you become a "Pinner" and take advantage of some of the unique features of Pinterest that are different from other social networking sites like Facebook and Twitter.

-Top priority is to always always, always include a link to the original source for the image.
+The top priority is to always always, always include a link to the original source for the image.

 Credit Your Sources

 Pins are most useful when they have links back to the original source.
 If you discover a pin that is not sourced correctly, leave a comment so that the original pinner can update the source.
 Finding the original source is always preferable to a secondary source such as Google Image Search or a blog entry.